OIA complaints data

 There are some important issues to bear in mind when looking at the data.

-First and foremost, the data is about OIA complaints received by the Ombudsman, not OIA requests received by Ministers and agencies.
+First and foremost, the data is about OIA and LGOIMA complaints received by the Ombudsman, not requests received by Ministers and agencies.
 Complaints data on its own cannot paint a complete picture of compliance with the law.
 The number of complaints may in fact be quite small in comparison to the number of requests an agency has dealt with.

 You should also note that not all complaints received by the Ombudsman are notified to the Minister or agency.
 The data may include complaints an agency or Minister has no prior knowledge of.

-The fact that an OIA complaint has been received does not necessarily mean that an agency or Minister has done anything wrong.
+The fact that a complaint has been received does not necessarily mean that an agency or Minister has done anything wrong.
 It is important to pay attention to the outcome of the complaint.
 Some complaints will not be investigated by the Ombudsman because they are outside jurisdiction, and some complaints that are investigated may not be upheld.

-Finally, you should note that complaints against Ministers are recorded against each Ministerial portfolio (eg, Minister of Immigration) not the individual holding that portfolio.
+Finally, you should note that OIA complaints against Ministers are recorded against each Ministerial portfolio (eg, Minister of Immigration) not the individual holding that portfolio.
 If there has been a change in ministerial portfolios, complaints in the relevant period may be against the former or current Minister.

 The State Services Commission (SSC) is also publishing data on the number of OIA requests received by some agencies (departments and statutory Crown entities), and the timeliness of responses to requests.

-The next release of OIA complaints data is still to be confirmed.
+The next release of complaints data, covering the six months to December 31 2019, will be in March 2020.
 The agencies that are included in the data will be given an opportunity to comment before it is published.